 Once you have bands and a Suspension Trainer, the next logical purchase is weight, like a medicine ball or kettlebell.
 There are a number of ways that you can use these two interchangeably: both work when you want to increase your load on a sit-up, oblique twist, or squat.

-That said, they are different tools.
+That said, they aren’t interchangeable tools.
 For example, you can throw a medicine ball at a wall for a wall ball exercise, but you would probably punch a hole in the wall if you tried throwing a kettlebell.
-You can use a kettlebell for a single-arm shoulder press or a deadlift, but it would be hard to execute the same move using a bulky medicine ball.
+You can use a kettlebell for a shoulder press or deadlift, but it would be hard to execute the same move using a bulky medicine ball.
 Also, kettlebells top out at heavier weights than medicine balls.
 If you’re new to weight-training, think about starting with a medicine ball (generally starting around $75), and later adding kettlebells (starting around $30) to your home gym.

-After resistance and weight tools, the final component of a basic home gym is cardio equipment.
+Specialized Tools After resistance and weight tools, the final component of a basic home gym is cardio equipment.
 These are typically the larger, most expensive purchases, so they’re not right for every space.
 The most common cardio machines for homes are treadmills, stationary bikes, elliptical machines, and rowers; each of those comes in a wide array of sizes and price points.
 The average cost for a treadmill, for example, is $3,000, though there are well-reviewed models for less than $1,000.

 Before you splurge on expensive cardio equipment, think about what type of cardio you enjoy, and where you like to do cardio.
 Let’s use cycling as an example.
 If you own a bike, you live in a moderate climate (like Southern California or one of the southeastern states), and you love riding outdoors, year-round outdoor cycling might be your best option.
 If you love cycling, but you live in Michigan, the winters will pose an obstacle to your weekend rides in January.
 That difference in lifestyle could be the deciding factor on whether or not you want to purchase a stationary bike.